-- Ensuring that the Policy and Procedures approved by Braeburn Schools are fully implemented. - Ensuring that he/she is suitably qualified and up to date with internationally recognised procedures and practises. - To take responsibility for all cases referred to him/her from any Braeburn school. - To arrange and chair the Braeburn DSL meetings.
-Meetings will be used to review the Company's Policies relating to Safeguarding and for sharing of new or relevant regulation and training. - Ensuring all staff understand their roles and responsibilities, policies and reporting procedures of suspected or disclosed maltreatment, including historic disclosure. - To oversee a safeguarding risk register which provides a high-level summary of (a) the different safeguarding risks facing our students; and (b) the risks to the school that may result from its safeguarding work. - To receive and review a written report from the DSLs in each school annually. - To arrange safeguarding audits - To report to the Board on substantial safeguarding issues. - To receive and review a log setting out quantitative data in relation to the number of child protection related matters within the schools.
+• To arrange, chair and keep records of the Braeburn DSL meetings (termly).
+Meetings will be used to review the Company's Policies relating to Safeguarding and for sharing of new or relevant regulation and training.

+- To ensure that any changes to local/national laws and the BSOs (British Schools Overseas Standards) are reflected in policy. - To ensure all staff understand their roles and responsibilities, policies and reporting procedures of suspected or disclosed maltreatment, including historic disclosure. - To oversee a safeguarding risk register which provides a high-level summary of (a) the different safeguarding risks facing our students; and (b) the risks to the school that may result from its safeguarding work. - To receive and review a written report from the DSLs in each school annually. - To arrange safeguarding audits - To report to the Safeguarding Trustee on substantial safeguarding issues. - To arrange the annual DSL retreat. - To keep all Group Safeguarding Documents up to date and accessible by all staff as necessary. - To receive and review a log setting out quantitative data in relation to the number of child protection related matters within the schools. - To ensure all DSLs are well supported and have the resources (e.g. subscriptions) or any further training required to fulfil their role.

-SECTION 2.5 SAFEGUARDING ADVISORS
+SECTION 2.6 SAFEGUARDING ADVISORS